Inf0eSec/THM-RootMe/README.md

 **Task 2 - Reconnaissance**

-The first stage in **attack** is to gather as much information on the target through reconnaissance.
-Reading through the first question in this task points directly to conducting a port scan on the target machine to discover any open ports and live services running.
+The first stage in the **attack** is to gather as much information on the target through reconnaissance.
+Reading through the first question this points directly to conducting a port scan on the target machine to discover any open ports and live services running.

   *Q. Scan the machine, how many ports are open?*